 by Will Cook

-The Chapel Hill spring count on May 7 was a fairly uneventful one, with a low 118 species, well below the 10-year average of 124 species.
-Observer effort was also well below average at 128.8 party-hours (average 153.1), and so the number of individual birds counted was a low 8856 (average 10994).
-The number of birds per party-hour was near normal (68.8, average 71.9).
-The 13-year Periodical Cicadas were out, but not loud enough to affect the bird counting.
+The Chapel Hill spring count on May 12 was pretty normal overall, with 122 species, near the 10-year average of 124 species.
+Observer effort was well below average at 124 party-hours (average 147.5), and so the number of individual birds counted was a low 8997 (average 10747).
+The number of birds per party-hour, though, was as normal as you can get (72.6, average 72.6).

-Thanks to our dedicated crew of 41 field counters and 7 feeder watchers!
+Thanks to all 39 field counters and 2 feeder watchers!

 Detailed Results (PDF format)